kirjahri/kirjahri/README.md

-- 👋 Hi, I’m @kirjahri
+-  hai
-- 👀 I’m interested in software and game development
+-  i’m interested in software dev
-- 🌱 I’m currently learning Rust and Godot
+-  i’m currently learning web dev
-- 💞️ I’m looking to collaborate on games
+-  i’m looking to collaborate anything
-- 📫 How to reach me: Twitter and Bluesky
+-  how to reach me: Twitter and Bluesky

 <!---
 kirjahri/kirjahri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.